SohamPathak/Medi-Help/README.md

 the iteration2 contains the entire code

-The nee medihelp folder contains a flask app implementing the above feature.
+The new medihelp folder contains a flask app implementing the above feature.
 Simply drag and drop the picture to get the required result

 dependencies